johanmazoyer/Asterix/source/correction.rst

 Correction
 ---------------

-This section describes how to correct the electrical field in focal plane in Asterix.
+This section describes how to correct the electrical field in the focal plane in Asterix.
 Several correction modes are possible in Asterix.
 Files can be found in :ref:`correctionfiles-label`;

 - an initialization (e.g. Jacobian matrix) ``Corrector.__init__`` : The initialization requires previous initialization of the testbed and of the estimator.
-- a matrix update function ``Corrector.update_matrices`` This function is called once during initalization abd then each time we need to recompute the Jacobian in the middle of the correction using usign differents DM voltages as starting point.
+- a matrix update function ``Corrector.update_matrices`` This function is called once during initialization and then each time we need to recompute the Jacobian in the middle of the correction using different DM voltages as the starting point.
-- a correction function ``Corrector.toDM_voltage`` which takes the results of an estimation and returns the DM Voltage.
+- a correction function ``Corrector.toDM_voltage`` which takes the results of an estimation and returns the DM voltages.

 Dark Hole Mask Definition
 +++++++++++++++++++++++++++++++

 The estimation estimates the focal plane electrical field in a large zone larger than the correction zone achievable by the DMs.
-We can reduce the focal plane correction using binary mask
+We can reduce the focal plane correction using a binary mask.

-``MaskDH`` is a very small class to do all the mask related stuff: retrieve parameters and measure the mask and measure the string to save matrices.
+``MaskDH`` is a very small class to do all the mask related stuff: retrieve parameters, measure the mask and measure the string to save matrices.

 .. code-block:: python